How to Read Multi-Frame/Page GIFs and TIFFs

 GIF is popular for its ability to include animations in a single file, making it ideal for short, looping animations on websites and messaging apps.
 It supports both lossless and lossy compression.

-Can IronOCR read multi-frame GIFs and TIFFs?
+Can you read multi-frame GIFs and TIFFs with a specific tool?

-To get started, download the C# library for reading multi-frame GIFs and TIFFs from NuGet, and use the OcrImageInput class to import and read the images.
+To get started, download the IronOCR C# library for reading multi-frame GIFs and TIFFs from NuGet, and use the OcrImageInput class to import and read the images.

-What is the OcrImageInput class used for?
+What is the OcrImageInput class used for in a specific OCR tool?

-The OcrImageInput class is used to import single or multi-frame TIFF and GIF images for OCR processing with IronOCR.
+The OcrImageInput class in IronOCR is used to import single or multi-frame TIFF and GIF images for OCR processing.

-Specifying a scan region can greatly enhance performance, especially for large image documents, by focusing OCR efforts on a defined area.
+Specifying a scan region in IronOCR can greatly enhance performance, especially for large image documents, by focusing OCR efforts on a defined area.

 The Read method in IronOCR performs Optical Character Recognition on the imported image, extracting text from single or multi-frame GIFs and TIFFs.